onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

 as a scalar measuring the deviation between the observed `C_ff`, `C_fb` patterns in `m` and this library.
 It is zero when connectivity is consistent with at least one library pattern within tolerance.

+Where appropriate, these patterns can reuse geometric constraints defined in Q088, so that predictive coding hierarchies respect known map geometries.

 3. Energy-efficiency mismatch

-Let `L_ref_energy` be a finite library of **energy-vs-prediction-efficiency tradeoff profiles** expected for predictive coding implementations, given task complexity and input statistics.
+Let `L_ref_energy` be a finite library of **energy versus prediction-efficiency tradeoff profiles** expected for predictive coding implementations, given task complexity and input statistics.

 We define: